Natural Language Processing with Deep Learning

 Upon completing this course, you will earn a Certificate of Achievement in Natural Language Processing with Deep Learning from the Stanford Center for Professional Development.

-Prior to enrolling in the course, you will be asked to complete a short application.
+Prior to enrolling in your first course in the AI Professional Program, you must complete a short application (15-20 minutes).
 The application allows you to share more about your interest in joining this cohort-based course, as well as verify that you meet the prerequisite requirements needed to make the most of the experience.
+If you have previously completed the application, you will not be prompted to do so again.

 Contact us at 650-204-3984